handrews/OpenAPI-Specification/src/oas.md

 ##### Parsing Documents

 Each OpenAPI Document in an OAD MUST be fully parsed in order to locate possible reference targets, including the OpenAPI Object's [`$self`](#oas-self) field and the [Schema Object's](#schema-object) `$id`, `$anchor`, and `$dynamicAnchor` keyword.
-This includes the parsing requirements of [[JSON-Schema-2020-12|JSON Schema Specification Draft 2020-12](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-9), with appropriate modifications regarding base URIs as specified in [Relative References In URIs](#relative-references-in-api-description-uris).
+This includes the parsing requirements of [[JSON-Schema-2020-12|JSON Schema Specification draft 2020-12](https://www.ietf.org/archive/id/draft-bhutton-json-schema-01.html#section-9), with appropriate modifications regarding base URIs as specified in [Relative References In URIs](#relative-references-in-api-description-uris).
 Implementations MUST NOT treat a reference as unresolvable before completely parsing all Documents provided to the implementation as possible parts of the OAD.

 See [Appendix G: Parsing and Resolution Guidance](#appendix-g-parsing-and-resolution-guidance) for more detailed implementation options and a discussion of the consequences of parsing fragmentary OAD content (documents without an OpenAPI Object at the root, or a fragment extracted from a document without considering the rest of the document) in isolation.